attennig/starter-hugo-academic/content/home/experience.md

   - title: Master thesis
     company: Sapienza University of Rome
     company_url: ''
-    company_logo: org-gc
+    company_logo: sap-logo
     location:
     date_start: '2021-09-01'
     date_end: ''
     description: |2-
-      Task assignment in aerial networks
+      Task assignment in aerial networks:

-      Design and implementation of a system that exploits an autonomous swarm of drones to provide a collaborative parcel delivery service
+      design and implementation of a system that exploits an autonomous swarm of drones to provide a collaborative parcel delivery service.

+      Advisor: Professor Gaia Maselli